Overview of Small Grants Program

 Application Review Information

-Criteria – Each application submitted will be evaluated and rated by a team based on:
+Criteria – Each application submitted will be evaluated and rated by a Grant Review Committee based on:

 - Organizational capacity and record on previous grants (if applicable)